-We invest mostly in investment-grade investments.
-These are rated at least BBB or its equivalent at the time of purchase by a nationally recognized securities rating agency, or are unrated investments that we believe are of comparable quality.
-We may also invest in securities rated below-investment-grade.
-However, we will not invest in securities that are rated lower than B or its equivalent by each rating agency rating the investment, or in unrated securities that we believe are of comparable quality.
-We will not necessarily sell an investment if its rating is reduced after we buy it.
+We invest mostly in higher-yield, higher-risk debt investments that are rated below BBB or its equivalent at the time of purchase by any nationally recognized securities rating agency rating such investments, or are unrated investments that we believe are of comparable quality.
+We may invest up to 15% of the fund's total assets in debt investments rated below CCC or its equivalent, at the time of purchase, by each rating agency rating such investments, or in unrated investments that we believe are of comparable quality.
+This includes investments in the lowest rating category of the rating agency.
+We will not necessarily sell an investment if its rating is reduced after buying it.

-Investments rated below BBB or its equivalent are below investment-grade in quality (sometimes referred to as "junk bonds").
+Investments rated below BBB or its equivalent are belowinvestment-grade in quality (sometimes referred to as "junk bonds").
 This rating reflects a greater possibility that the issuers may be unable to make timely payments of interest and principal and thus default.
 If a default occurs, or is perceived as likely to occur, the value of the investment will usually be more volatile and is likely to fall.
+The value of a debt instrument may also be affected by changes in, or perceptions of, the financial condition of the issuer, borrower, counterparty, or other entity, or underlying collateral or assets, or changes in, or perceptions of, specific or general market, economic, industry, political, regulatory, geopolitical, environmental, public health, and other conditions.
 A default or expected default could also make it difficult for us to sell the investment at a price approximating the value we had previously placed on it.
 Lower-rated debt usually has a more limited market than higher-rated debt, which may at times make it difficult for us to buy or sell certain debt instruments or to establish their fair values.
 Credit risk is generally greater for zero-coupon bonds and other investments that are issued at less than their face value and that are required to make interest payments only at maturity rather than at intervals during the life of the investment.